Best PDF Generation APIs in 2026 - Complete Comparison Guide

 - Dual engine: Native Go engine (<100ms for invoices) + Chromium for complex layouts

-- Template marketplace: 50+ pre-built templates (invoices, receipts, reports)
+- Template marketplace: 15+ starter templates (invoices, receipts, reports, certificates, letters)

 - Batch API: Generate 1000s of PDFs in one request

-- Self-hostable: Open core model, run on your infrastructure
+- Self-hostable: Coming soon — run on your own infrastructure

 - Pricing: Most cost-effective at scale ($0.01/doc)